Ba-Charaf/mindguard/STORE_DESCRIPTION.md

 - Anyone building better digital habits
 - People who need flexible blocking (not rigid)

-### 🎯 Why Zenitsu?
+### 🎯 Why MindGuard?

 Unlike blockers that are too strict or too lenient:
 - **Not Too Strict:** 3 daily restarts give you flexibility
 - **Not Too Lenient:** Restart limit keeps you accountable
 - **Just Right:** Active timers are fair but effective

-Named after the Thunder Breathing technique - channel your inner focus! ⚡
+Guard your mind, protect your productivity, achieve your goals! 🛡️

 ### 📱 Requirements